 Guidance or Outlook: The formal forecast issued by the officers of a company (usually the CEO or CFO) for its financial performance, especially the expected performance in revenue, earnings and earnings per share over the next fiscal period, usually a quarter or fiscal year.
 Analysts and investors pays close attention to earnings guidance and stock prices tend to rise and fall in large part based on how close a company comes to achieving, exceeding or falling short of its guidance or outlook.

 Income (Net Income; Earnings; Net Earnings): Company profit as calculated at different levels.
 Unless specifically modified (as in, “our income before taxes”), income and earnings both mean the profit reflected on the bottom line of the Income Statement.

 Income From Continuing Operations: Depending on the specific qualifier, the income earned either before or after tax from the portion of the business that is ongoing—meaning not including income or revenue from a part of the business that was sold or discontinued during a year, and which will not be part of operations in the future.

 Income Statement: Also known as the "Profit and Loss (P&L)", "Statement of Operations", and "Statement of Earnings", the Income Statement is a financial statement that indicates how company revenue is transformed into net income.
 The purpose of the income statement is to show managers and investors whether the company made or lost money during the period being reported.
 It also reflects trends of Revenues, Cost, & Profit over a three year period of time.
+Watch the explanatory video.

 Inorganic Growth: Sales growth from acquiring existing businesses or merging with another company; also, growth by franchising or licensing products or brands, joint ventures or cross-marketing agreements.